C-Section Explained In More Detail for the Fitness & Wellness Professional

 Preferred Practices of the C-Section: Incisions & Closures

-However, as of research posted in 2015, “the available studies which report on this topic suggest that the Misgav-Ladach approach may be considered the gold standard surgical technique capable of reducing postsurgical acute and chronic pain and improving [postpartum quality of life].”[9]
+However, as of research posted in 2015, “the available studies which report on this topic suggest that the Misgav-Ladach approach may be considered the gold standard surgical technique capable of reducing postsurgical acute and chronic pain and improving [postpartum quality of life].”11

-Interestingly, research shows that taking time to surgically close the peritoneum (the sac that separates internal organs from the abdominal wall) increases chances of fever, wound infections, inflammatory reactions, adhesions and length of hospital stay, in addition to increasing the length of time the actual C-section operation takes.[10]
-And since “long-term follow-up showed no differences in pain, fertility, urinary symptoms, and adhesions” it is commonly not performed.
+Interestingly, research shows that taking time to surgically close the peritoneum (the sac that separates internal organs from the abdominal wall) increases chances of fever, wound infections, inflammatory reactions, adhesions and length of hospital stay, in addition to increasing the length of time the actual C-section operation takes.12 And since “long-term follow-up showed no differences in pain, fertility, urinary symptoms, and adhesions” it is commonly not performed.

-The uterus that contains a fetus will generally obscure other organs (even as the surgeon enters these deeper areas of the abdominal cavity), however, “after delivery of the fetus, other structures may become visible, which is especially the case if the surgeon exteriorizes the uterus for repair…The cervix, located at the lower portion of the uterus, is not routinely visible, nor is the vagina.”[11]
+The uterus that contains a fetus will generally obscure other organs (even as the surgeon enters these deeper areas of the abdominal cavity), however, “after delivery of the fetus, other structures may become visible, which is especially the case if the surgeon exteriorizes the uterus for repair…The cervix, located at the lower portion of the uterus, is not routinely visible, nor is the vagina.”13

-1. First layer of Uterus: “the first layer of suture (the endometrial layer) can be either a simple running suture or a running locked suture.
+• 1.
+First layer of Uterus: “the first layer of suture (the endometrial layer) can be either a simple running suture or a running locked suture.
 The locked suture is more hemostatic and is used especially when there is evidence of arterial bleeding.”

-2. Second layer of Uterus: “this overlaying layer (through the myometrium) should hide the first layer beneath it when it is closed.
+• 2.
+Second layer of Uterus: “this overlaying layer (through the myometrium) should hide the first layer beneath it when it is closed.
 This is typically a simple running suture.”

-3. “Fascia closure: the peritoneum layers and the rectus muscle are not usually closed.
+• 3.
+“Fascia closure: the peritoneum layers and the rectus muscle are not usually closed.
 Instead the closing of the rectus fascia provides most of the wounds strength for the abdominal incision.
 This is often a simple running suture/continuous suture.”

-4. “Closing of the skin: is the last step.
+• 4.
+“Closing of the skin: is the last step.
 A subcuticular suture method is used to minimize the scar that will remain from the procedure.

-Should Abdominal Muscles be Closed During a C-section to Address Diastasis Recti?
 According to 2010 research in Gynecological Surgery, “Reapproximation of rectus muscle seems to be unnecessary also because the muscles tend to find the right anatomic location by itself.
 For this reason and because it may produce unnecessary pain when the woman starts to move after the operation, suturing it is not recommended.
 There are no published data to support or refuse these claims.
-Further studies are needed.”[15]
-While it is wonderful that the muscles tend to find their correct anatomical position, it is altogether another question as to whether or not abdominal wall function returns, as well as whether or not the patient feels that her aesthetics and comfort return as well.
+Further studies are needed.”17

 Videos Helping To Understand C-Section, Layer by Layer